Lin Ching-yi

-Lin Ching-yi (林靜儀; born 12 February 1974) is a Taiwanese physician and politician.
-She was first elected to the Legislative Yuan in 2016, then re-elected in 2022 by by-election.
+Lin Ching-yi (林靜儀; born 12 February 1974) is a Taiwanese health economist, obstetrician, gynaecologist, and politician who currently serves as deputy health and welfare minister.
+She was first elected to the Legislative Yuan in 2016 then re-elected in 2022 by by-election.

+Education

+After graduating from Taichung Municipal Taichung Girls' Senior High School, Lin studied medicine at Chung Shan Medical University (CSMU), where she earned a Doctor of Medicine (M.D.) in 1992 and a master's degree in clinical medicine in 1999.
+She then earned a Master of Science (M.S.) in molecular medicine and genetic counseling from National Taiwan University and completed doctoral studies at National Sun Yat-sen University, where she obtained her Ph.D. in medicine in 2020.
+Her doctoral dissertation was titled, "The education, labor force participation, and economics of teenage mothers: An analysis based on data from the Taiwan-born cohort study" (Chinese: 未成年母親的教育、勞動參與與經濟—以台灣出生世代研究資料分析).

 Medical career

-Lin studied medicine at National Taiwan University and Chung Shan Medical University.
 After earning her degree Lin worked at the Chung Shan Medical University Hospital as an obstetrician and gynecologist.
 For a decade, she was affiliated with the International Medical Service Program as a volunteer physician, and traveled to many nations, among them Nepal, India, Kyrgyzstan, and Tuvalu.

 Political career

 Lin was named to the Gender Equality Committee of the Executive Yuan in 2014, but stated that she could not ignore the effects of the Sunflower Student Movement and subsequently resigned the position.
 In May, Lin accepted an appointment to the Department of Women’s Development within the Democratic Progressive Party, calling the movement a political inspiration.